Koverae/koverae-billing/README.md

 ## License

-Forked originally from [bpuig/subby](https://github.com/bpuig/subby).
+Forked originally from [bpuig/laravel-subby](https://github.com/bpuig/laravel-subby).
 Thank you for creating the original!

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.

-&copy; 2020 - 2023 B. Puig, Some rights reserved.
+&copy; 2025 | Arden BOUET, Some rights reserved.